sanchitdilipjain/aws-application-discovery-service/docs/index.md

         <p align="center"><img src="images/image17.png" class="inline" width="700" height="250"/></p>

-   4. We can run Athena queries across these table ranging from simpler once like listing IP address of all the server to a complex once
+   4. We can run Athena queries across these tables ranging from simpler once like listing the IP address of all the servers to a complex once

       - Example